Suitable Applications for Check Valves

-Check valves are designed to allow media to flow in one direction whilst preventing back flow and minimising the chance of leakage.
+Check valves are designed to allow media to flow in one direction whilst preventing backflow and minimising the chance of leakage.
 There are various check valve types and in our latest article, MGA Controls discusses the check valve types and applications.

 Types of check valves

-• Swing check Valves
+• Swing Check Valves

 In a swing check valve, the disc is unguided when it moves to a fully open or closed position.
 Swing check valves are available in various configurations to suit different check valve application requirements.